-This Irish Soda Bread is a quick and easy bread recipe you can whip together and spoil your family with.
+This Irish Soda Bread is a quick and easy bread recipe you can whip together with just a few ingredients.
 Also known as a quick bread, It’s a no yeast bread recipe that will take over your home with the sweet smell of fresh-baked bread.

 Baked in a cast iron pan this traditional Irish Soda Bread is full of flavor and oodles of raisins.
 Pair it with your favorite butter and jam’s for a tasty treat.

 Fun fact that not many people know about me, I’m Irish!
 I get it from my momma.
 Lots of things can be said about my Irish roots and a lot of those stories start from when we immigrated to Virginia.

 I was born and raised in Virginia which my family dates all the way back to the 1700’s Virginia Settlers.
 I guess you could say I have a long history with this state yet much is still unknown about our history.